 The legal dissolution of a marriage, commonly known as divorce, requires an in-depth knowledge of a client’s family dynamics as well as an understanding of a family’s financial circumstances and other unique factors that set us all apart.
 In a great many instances, clients need the assistance of a qualified attorney to guide them through the complex legal issues presented in a divorce case.
-At Klemp & Stanton, PLLP, we pride ourselves on taking the time to understand your needs and goals – we have been providing skilled legal representation in divorce cases for more than two decades.
+At Klemp & Stanton, PLLP, we pride ourselves on taking the time to understand your needs and goals – we have been providing skilled legal representation in divorce cases for more than thirty years.
 Whether your case is appropriate for resolution through negotiation, mediation or litigation, we will be there for you.

 Basics of Minnesota Divorce

 Minnesota is a no-fault divorce state – meaning that divorcing parties need not prove that their spouse was unfaithful, engaged in domestic abuse, abandoned a spouse, or otherwise caused a failure of the marriage relationship.
 A married couple does not have to prove that one party was at fault or did something that specifically caused the breakdown of the marriage relationship.
 However, there are decisions that need to be made regarding various aspects of divorce.
-These issues are most commonly as follows:

-- Equitable Division of Marital Assets and Debts: The assets may subject to division in a divorce case may include real property such as houses, vacation cabins and land, household items like furniture and electronic equipment, retirement and bank accounts, small businesses, and other personal property including jewelry, antiques and vehicles (including cars, recreational vehicles, boats and motorcycles).
+- Equitable Division of Marital Assets and Debts: The marital assets subject to division in a divorce case may include real estate such as houses, vacation cabins and land, household items like furniture and electronic equipment, retirement and bank accounts, small businesses, and other personal property including jewelry, antiques and motor vehicles (including cars, recreational vehicles, boats and motorcycles).
 Marital debts may include mortgages, loans of many types and credit cards.
 The assets and debts of a marriage typically must be valued and divided in a manner that is fair and equitable to both parties.

 - Spousal Maintenance (Alimony): Decisions need to be made regarding spousal maintenance and whether financial assistance is needed by one spouse from the other, especially when one spouse may not have worked outside the home during the marriage for an extended period of time and is not in a position to be immediately self-supporting.

-Our firm also assists with other important matters involving divorce, dissolution of marriage and legal separation, including:
+Klemp & Stanton, PLLP also assists with other important matters involving divorce, dissolution of marriage and legal separation, including:

 - Providing health insurance coverage for the children.